Book name: Prince of Thorns

 Thank you so much for reading this Fantasy Friday review of Prince of Thorns by Mark Lawrence.
-The next review from John C Adams Reviews is for Monday Musings.
-In the meantime, please do share your thoughts on fantasy books you've enjoyed and would recommend.
+Please do share your thoughts on fantasy books you've enjoyed and would recommend.

-If you’ve enjoyed this review, you might be interested in reading my review of The Demon King by Cinda Williams Chima here.
-Or you might like to take a look at my review of Calenture by Storm Constantine here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Demon King by Cinda Williams Chima.

-If you fancy something different, you might like to take a chance on my review of The Lost Fortune of the Tsars by William Clarke here.
+If you fancy something different, you might like to take a chance on my review of The Lost Fortune of the Tsars by William Clarke.